See what mortgage you qualify for

 The act changed the equation.
 It doubled the standard deduction and lowered the amount of mortgage debt you could claim to $750,000.
 It also added new restrictions that based the mortgage interest deduction on how you used the money.

 So, if you bought your home before December 15, 2017, you could still claim the deduction for up to $1 million.
-After that, you were limited to $750,000.
+After that, you were limited to $750,000, or $375,000 per person for married couples who filed separately.

 Standard Deduction vs. Itemized: Does Using the Mortgage Interest Deduction Make Sense for You?